-Susannah King, NPDES Section Chief Division of Watershed Management Department of Environmental Protection 1 Winter Street - 5th Floor Boston, MA 02108
+Division of Watershed Management Department of Environmental Protection 1 Winter Street - 5th Floor Boston, MA 02108

 - 5. This permit incorporates by reference the Standard Permit Conditions set forth in 314 CMR 3.19. - 6.
 This permit includes the following additional conditions: - a.
 Within six (6) months of the effective date of the permit, the permittee shall submit to MassDEP an evaluation of whether the facility uses any products containing any per- and polyfluoroalkyl substances (PFAS) and whether use of those products can be reduced or eliminated.
-The analysis shall be submitted electronically to npdes@mass.gov. - b.
-Within six (6) months after EPA's multi-lab validated method for wastewater is made available to the public on EPA's Clean Water Act methods program website2, or two (2) years from the effective date of the NPDES permit, whichever is earlier, the permittee shall conduct monitoring of the effluent for PFAS compounds as detailed in the table below.
-If EPA has not issued a validated test method by twenty (20) months after the effective date of the NPDES permit, the permittee shall contact MassDEP (npdes@mass.gov) for guidance on an appropriate analytical method.
+The analysis shall be submitted electronically to mass.gov. - b.
+If EPA's multi-lab validated method for wastewater has not been made available to the public on EPA's Clean Water Act methods program website2 by two (2) years from the effective date of the NPDES permit, the permittee shall conduct monitoring of the effluent for PFAS compounds as detailed in the table below using a method specified by MassDEP.
+If EPA's multi-lab validated method is not available by twenty (20) months after the effective date of the NPDES permit, the permittee shall contact MassDEP (massdep.npdes@mass.gov) for guidance on an appropriate analytical method.

-Effluent (Outfall 002)
+Effluent (Outfall 001)